|

 Cover artwork by Gordon Grant, line drawing of a Scout in front of a campsite waving his campaign hat, beckoning to the reader.
 Printings 1-3 had an olive drab background, and the 2nd printing reprint plus printings 4-10 had a maroon background.
 There apparently were also some "special" printings with orange or light green covers.
 All back covers were the same color as the front, with a First Class badge.

-Second Edition, second cover variant, rose or red background, 1916-17 (second from left)
+Second Edition, second cover variant, rose or red background, 1916-17 (top row, middle)

-Second Edition, third cover variant, olive green background, 1921-27 (second from right)
+Second Edition, third cover variant, olive green background, 1921-27 (bottom row, left)

-Second Edition, back cover (back covers through printing 23 were plain color, from the 24th printing on, they had this ad; right)
+Second Edition, back cover (back covers through printing 23 were plain color, from the 24th printing on, they had this ad; bottom row, middle)

 Cover artwork by J. C. Leyendecker, painting of a pair of Scouts (wearing red neckerchiefs) signaling in semaphore.
 The original picture was a Saturday Evening Post magazine cover (donated to the BSA) and had the Scouts using Morse code flags to send a non-existent semaphore letter.
-Both mistakes were eventually corrected by BSA artists; also, artists updated the equipment pictured on the Scouts at least once.
-There are three main variants of the Leyendecker painting, and five different background colors: grey (printings 11-14 [first 4 printings of 2nd Edition]), rose or red (15th & 16th printings), pale green (printings 17-22), olive green (printings 23-37).
+Both mistakes were eventually corrected by BSA artists, who also updated the equipment pictured on the Scouts.
+There are three variants of the Leyendecker painting: original (printings 11-14), second version (reverses picture, which changes non-existent semaphore letter to 'L', and also places the patrol colors on the right sleeve; printings 15-23), third version (changes Morse flags to semaphore, removes diamond pattern from top of Scout's socks, updates some of the equipment worn by the Scouts; printings 24-37).
+And there are five different background colors: grey (printings 11-14), rose or red (15th & 16th printings), pale green (printings 17-22), olive green (printings 23-37).

 Back covers were the same color as the front cover.
 Through the 23rd printing, the back cover was blank; from the 24th printing on, the back cover had a United States Bicycle Tire ad.